 Meet the Tegu lizard, painted here by Maria Sibylla Merian.
-Tegu are intellegent and very social, known to seek out human affection like a pet dog.
+Tegu are intelligent and very social, known to seek out human affection like a pet dog.
 Exotic animal veterinarian Dr. Mark gushingly calls them “the best, the perfect pet lizard.”
-We do not know Merian’s precise thoughts on the tegu, but she certainly painted this one with a smile on his face.
+We don't know Merian’s opinion of the tegu, but she certainly painted this one with a smile on his face.

-In 1699, sold 255 of her own paintings to fund a research trip from her home in Amsterdam to Suriname in South America.
+In 1699, Merian sold 255 paintings to fund a research trip from her home in Amsterdam to Suriname in South America.
 For two years she explored the Dutch colony there, documenting the local flora and fauna.
-This lively fellow was painted during her trip, and is known as an Argentine black and white tegu (Salvator merianae), a large species of lizard found in South American rainforests and savannas.
+This lively fellow was painted during her trip, and is an Argentine black and white tegu (Salvator merianae), a large species found in South American rainforests and savannas.